-Multiple choice questions provide one option which is the correct answer and the other options which are distracters.
-The theory is that correct answers should be selected only by students who know correct answers and other students should be "distracted" and select one of the other options/distracters.
-Therefore, the strategy to use when answering a multiple choice question is to decide which options are distracters and to select as the correct answer the option that is not a distracter.
+Multiple choice questions provide one option which is the correct answer and the other options which are distractors.
+The theory is that correct answers should be selected only by students who know correct answers and other students should be "distracted" and select one of the other options/distractors.
+Therefore, the strategy to use when answering a multiple choice question is to decide which options are distractors and to select as the correct answer the option that is not a distractor.

-One way to identify distracters is to analyze a multiple choice question as though it is a series of true/false questions.
+One way to identify distractors is to analyze a multiple choice question as though it is a series of true/false questions.
 The following question may be analyzed in this way.

-- 1. Reduced urine production can result from:
+- 1. Reduced urine production can result from which of the following?

 - a.
 Diuretic drug effect.

 - b.
 Improved renal flow.

 - c.
 Increased cardiac output.

 - d.
 Reduced fluid intake.